top of page

 Fortunately, that’s beginning to change and innovative new technology to fight wildfires is coming to the fore.
 These climate change technologies are changing things for the better.

 In 2022, wildfires burned more than 5.7 million acres, according to the National Interagency Fire Center.
 In 2018, wildfires in California cost the US economy $148.5bn with economic losses to 80 industry sectors, according to the UCL.
-For the period between 2017 and 2021, the cost of California's wildfires was a staggering $117.4 billion.
+For the period between 2017 and 2021, the cost of California's wildfires was a staggering $117.4 billion and the total cost of wildfires in the United States is between $394 billion to $893 billion each year.

 As pointed out by the US Government, damages and losses are much higher if you factor in firefighting efforts and rehabilitation costs.
 While conservationists and firefighters work tirelessly to stop new wildfires from spreading, many technologies can help curb the spread of existing wildfires.